zeromq/czmq/README.txt

 * Work with messages as strings, individual frames, or multipart messages.
 * Automatic closure of any open sockets at context termination.
 * Automatic LINGER configuration of all sockets for context termination.
+* Portable API for creating child threads and 0MQ pipes to talk to them.
+* Simple reactor with one-off and repeated timers, and socket readers.
+* Portable to Linux, UNIX, OS X, Windows (porting is not yet complete).
 * Includes generic hash and list containers.
-* Simple reactor with one-off and repeated timers, and socket readers.
 * Full selftests on all classes.
-* Portable to Linux, UNIX, OS X, Windows (porting is not yet complete).

 ### Ownership and License